-E. As of and for the years ended December 31, 2021 and 2020, the Company had the following significant transactions with affiliates:
+E. As of and for the years ended December 31, 2023 and 2022, the Company had the following significant transactions with affiliates:

-The Company and Aetna Health Management, LLC ("AHM") are parties to an administrative services agreement, under which AHM provides certain administrative services, including accounting and processing of premiums and claims.
+The Company and Aetna Health Management, LLC ("AHM") are parties to an administrative services agreement, under which AHM provides certain administrative services, which include but are not limited to, accounting and processing of premiums and claims.
 Under this agreement, the Company remits a percentage of its earned Medicare premium revenue, as applicable, to AHM as a fee, subject to an annual true up mechanism as defined in the agreement.
 Under the agreement, this true-up is due to be settled with the affiliate by April 15th of the following contract year (which is January 1 to December 31 annually).
 The terms of settlement require that these amounts be settled within 45 days after the end of the calendar quarter.
-The agreement was amended effective January 1, 2020 and approved by the Ohio Department on August 30, 2019.
-The amendment allows other affiliates to provide services in accordance to a schedule of services and pricing.
-For these services, the Company was charged \$27,536,940 and \$7,482,338 in 2021 and 2020, respectively.
+For these services, the Company was charged \$101,714,761 and \$74,746,775 in 2023 and 2022, respectively.

-The Company is a party to an agreement which enables the Company to receive manufacturers' pharmacy rebates from AHM.
-The Company earned pharmaceutical rebates of \$22,683,217 and \$4,831,822, which were recorded as a reduction of medical costs, in 2021 and 2020, respectively.
+The agreement with AHM also enables the Company to receive manufacturers' pharmacy rebates from Caremark-PCS Health, LLC, an affiliate, to deliver pharmacy benefit management services to the Company via AHM.
+The Company earned pharmaceutical rebates of \$91,648,076 and \$62,491,426, which were recorded as a reduction of medical costs, in 2023 and 2022, respectively.

 These agreements also provide for interest on all intercompany balances.
-Interest earned on amounts due from affiliates was \$7,321 in 2021 and \$13,595 in 2020.
-Interest incurred on amounts due to affiliates was \$4,442 in 2021 and \$1,329 in 2020.
+Interest earned on amounts due from affiliates was \$912,312 in 2023 and \$308,486 in 2022.
+Interest incurred on amounts due to affiliates was \$301,320 in 2023 and \$45,366 in 2022.